 Moreover, seniors who have used certain health apps attest to better health monitoring, better compliance, and significant progress in their health.

-So it’s time to upgrade the way you track or manage your health through 5 of these useful health apps:
+It’s time to upgrade the way you track or manage your health with 5 of these useful health apps:

-Using an app called Pillboxie, seniors may now have a better chance of improving their compliance with medications.
+Using an app called Medisafe, seniors may now have a better chance of improving their compliance with medications.

 The WebMD mobile app gives you 24/7 access to health information.
 It provides support tools to help you learn more about your health.
 The information can help you make the right decisions related to your health.
 You also get to personalize your app by creating and saving your own list of drugs, conditions, and articles relevant to you.